William A. Goldback Fund: Helping Diabetics Gain Good Health

 Loretta Chandler of Chesapeake gave up her career to care for her husband with dementia.
 She could no longer afford health insurance.
 Ignoring her medical and dental care was risky for someone with a family history of diabetes.
 After her husband died in 2015, she resumed doctor visits but bills overwhelmed her.
 Dental care did not survive the cut, even though Loretta knew oral health is critical for people at risk of diabetes.

 Loretta was desperate when she turned to the Chesapeake Care Clinic for help through its diabetes initiative.
-Founded in 1992, the clinic provides quality medical and dental care for low-income and uninsured residents.
-Thanks to the clinic’s Diabetic Quality Management Program, the 57-year-old widow now weighs less.
-She has improved her oral and physical health and has staved off diabetes.
+Founded in 1992, the clinic provides quality medical and dental care for residents who are uninsured or have limited incomes.
+Thanks to the clinic’s Diabetic Quality Management Program, the 57-year-old widow was able to lose weight and improve her oral and physical health - healthy steps that help delay and even prevent diabetes.

 Diabetes care “is best managed using a team approach involving both medical and dental professionals,” says Dourina Petersen, the clinic’s executive director.
 One clinic partner is Eastern Virginia Medical School whose students lead exercise and healthy eating classes.